-Table Tennis: World No 92 Ayhika Mukherjee upsets Korean World No 8 Shin Yubin in QF thriller
+Table Tennis, Asian C’ships: India stun South Korea to semi-finals; assured of first-ever medal

-Ayhika Mukherjee, India's Asian Games doubles winner defeated World No 8 Shin Yubin of Korea in the team quarterfinals of the Asian Table Tennis Championships in Astana, Kazakhstan on Tuesday.
+India stunned the 2024 Paris Olympics bronze medallists South Korea 3-2 to enter the women’s team semi-finals at the 2024 Asian Table Tennis Championships in Astana, Kazakhstan on Tuesday.

+Ayhikha Mukherjee starred with two wins as she beat world No 8 Shin Yubin and world No 16 Jeon Jihee in the first and last match of the tie respectively.

 In a thrilling encounter, Mukherjee overcame Shin's fightbacks twice to secure a 11-9, 7-11, 12-10, 7-11, 11-7 victory.